Azure/azure-rest-api-specs/documentation/ci-fix.md

 # Compile TypeScript.
 Compilation will fail, this is expected.
 But it will compile 'scripts/prettier-swagger-plugin', which is what we need.
 npx tsc

+# Run 'prettier --check' to verify the problems can be reproduced locally
+npx prettier --check **/*.json

-# Run 'prettier --list-different' to understand what is the problem.
+# Run 'prettier --list-different' to understand which files have problems.
+# Note: there is no way to view the problems without actually changing the file.
+See https://github.com/prettier/prettier/issues/6069.
 npx prettier --list-different **/*.json

-# Run 'prettier --write' to fix the problem.
+# Run 'prettier --write' to fix the problems.
 npx prettier --write **/*.json
 ```